 More than 100,000 people live within five kilometres of Nkhotakota’s boundaries, making it imperative that Nkhotakota plays a meaningful role for them, and the region, that they can access the Reserve, and receive benefits from the Reserve’s existence.

-Stakeholder meetings were held with surrounding villagers, their Headmen and Chiefs, in order to provide them with information on the fence route, why it was being implemented, how it would be used and the benefits of having the fence in place.
+Given the need to secure the area and prevent human-wildlife conflict, fencing was a top priority when African Parks assumed management in 2015.
+In order to prevent conflict with local communities over the fence line, stakeholder meetings were held with local Chiefs, to provide them with information on the fence route, why it was being implemented, how it would be used and the benefits of having the fence in place.
 As the fence continued to provide protection for communities, they began to welcome the fence boundary.
 This, combined with improvements to local resources such as boreholes, created a relatively positive community environment, and it is hoped that this will continue.

 Nkhotakota Wildlife Reserve introduced a community radio programme on the Nkhotakota District Community Radio to engage local communities about the reserve, wildlife, wildlife crime, human-wildlife conflict, the boundary, and other topics.
 This provided an important platform to communicate messages about the value of conserving wildlife and the related benefits for communities.

 Our resource use programme ensures that the community members living on the reserve’s boundary benefit from its existence by granting them rights to harvest certain plant species within the protected area.

 The Resource Use Programme (RUP) continued to benefit neighbouring communities in 2021, allowing them to harvest park resources without compromising the ecological integrity of the park.
 Among them are palm fronds, thatch grass, bamboo, reeds, wild fruits, and vegetables.We also organised meetings with 12 Chiefs to refine and agree on bylaws that will govern the management of natural resources in areas bordering the Reserve.